wallarm/product-documentation/docs/latest/user-guides/rules/view.md

 # Inspecting Application Profile Rules

-## Application Structure Display

-To view the application structure, go to the *Rules* tab.
+To view the rules in the application structure, go to the **Rules** section of Wallarm Console.
 This section represents branches and endpoints that are already known.

 ![!Rules tab overview][img-rules-overview]